-Whole plant is the exact kind of product needed to truly kick the entourage effect into high gear.
+The whole plant is the exact kind of product needed to truly kick the entourage effect into high gear.
 The entourage effect is a term used to describe the effects of all hemp compounds as they work in synergy with each other.

 While a CBD isolate may be more potent in terms of CBD, it’s not necessarily more effective on the human body.